 - Lemon juice - preferably fresh squeezed.

 - Rose Geranium Hydrosol - (optional) This is essentially a little spritz of flavor that you spray on just before serving the drink.
-This was made by Barefoot Botanicals and gifted by the brand.
-They also make a lavender hydrosol, but the rose flavor gives the drink a little extra depth and goes perfectly with the lavender.
+This one was made by Bluestem Botanicals.
+(Note: Make sure the one you use is edible, as some are just made for topical spray use on the face.)

 - Lemon peel - use as a garnish on the rim of the glass, or just add it into the glass before serving.

 Here are some ways to substitute ingredients if you don't have something on hand.

 - Vodka - you can use white rum or gin instead of vodka in this drink.
 Keep in mind that they will change the flavor based on which one you choose.

 - Lavender syrup - if you're looking to cut back on sugar, you can use a sugar free lavender syrup instead.
 If you don't have it, you can either make your own (see How to Make Homemade Lavender Syrup) or use a different flavor of syrup.
 If you choose to use a plain simple syrup, just keep in mind that the main flavor of the drink will be lemon.

 - Lemon - you can use lime or grapefruit juice instead of lemon juice.
 If you are using bottled juice, make sure no sugar is added or your drink will end up being too sweet.